alxtrnr/hangman/CONTRIBUTING.md

 * Read this guide!
 It provides tips on how to successfully contribute to the project.

-* Browse through a repository's open issues (especially ones labeled "good first issue") to see if there is an issue you might be able to solve.
+* Browse through open issues to see if there is an issue you might be able to solve.

 * If you're planning to contribute code that is unrelated to an existing issue, please open a new issue describing your proposal before starting work on it.
 This helps to inform feedback and will ultimately increase the likelihood that your pull request will be accepted.